 The condition: If you experience sudden stiffness or back-of-knee pain at the start of your run that eventually subsides a few minutes into your workout, then you may have tendonitis in your hamstring.
-This typically occurs with runners who log longer distances and participate in road races (like a half-marathon or marathon) and eventually don't get enough hip flexion from fatigue and improper technique.
+This typically occurs with runners who log longer distances and participate in road races (such as a half-marathon or marathon) and eventually don't get enough hip flexion from fatigue and improper technique.
 "As you run, your hamstring fatigues and can no longer decelerate the foot from going forward in the same repetitive motion so you'll start to experience pain behind your knee," says Jessica Greaux, D.C., a biomechanist and founder of Press Play Performance Lab and Innersport Chiropractic in Berkeley, California.
 "The overuse occurs when the lower leg swings forward like a pendulum and thus puts a strain on the hamstrings over and over during a long run."

 The treatment: See a sports doctor who will figure out what's aggravating your pain in the back of your knee by doing a gait analysis.
-"This will pinpoint which muscles are not firing properly and paint a picture of your running form and technique," Greaux says.
-Often weak butt muscles are to blame for back-of-knee pain, but strengthening pelvic stabilizers (like the hip flexors) is also important.
+"This will pinpoint which muscles are not firing properly and paint a picture of your running form and technique," says Greaux.
+Often weak butt muscles are to blame for back-of-knee pain, but strengthening pelvic stabilizers (such as the hip flexors) is also important.
 Try the clam opener move from Michele Olson, Ph.D., professor of exercise physiology at Auburn University at Montgomery, who regularly treats patients with this type of injury.
 Lie on your back and place a resistance band loop around your bent knees; open your legs by pushing against the band (an abduction).
 Do three sets of 25 reps.

 The treatment: While you can take time off from training, the best way to treat this pain in the back of your knee while straightening and bending the leg is to get an injection or have the spot aspirated to draw out the fluid.
-However, Greaux suggests manual therapy or Active Release Techniques (ART), a special kind of massage to treat injuries.
+Greaux also suggests manual therapy or Active Release Techniques (ART), a special kind of massage to treat injuries.
 It can break up scar tissue in the hamstring and relieve pain behind the knee.
 While this will help the symptoms subside, a Baker's cyst can reoccur if you have arthritis or a meniscus tear, so speak with your doctor to find the best course of action for you.

-The condition: This is the calf muscle that crosses behind the knee and attaches above the knee joint.
+The condition: The gastrocnemius is the calf muscle that crosses behind the knee and attaches above the knee joint.
 The "Gastroc" tendons can become strained when the knee is extended while the toes point upward, therefore pulling on the tendons.
 "This is seen more in cyclists than runners due to improper fit or fatigued muscles elsewhere in the body," says Greaux.
 If a bike seat is too high or too far back, your calf muscles will be put in a vulnerable position.
-They can become strained if the butt muscles are not doing their job, especially with heavy climbing or uphill riding or running.
+They can become strained if the butt muscles aren't doing their job, especially with heavy climbing or uphill riding or running.